Postgre/Exemples_projets_raspberrypi_ThingsBoard/README.md

 raspberry_pi/monitor<br>
 - A framework for managing multiple sesnsors on one or more devices.
 The modular framework will allow you to read many differnt sources and send to many different TB devices.
+If network connections are down, then the script will cache telemetry information until the network connection returns.
+You can also tell the sensors to cache only, allowing you to create telemetry information completely offline, to be imported at a later date (timestamps of initial datapoints are retained in the cached records).
 Heavily commented, I expect that there will be many different use cases that this might help address, at least as a starting point

 Open Warning:<br>